 Using OKRs to navigate the current environment

 During times of significant change, it’s critical to have a clear focus and ensure that teams across the organisation are aligned.
 This is where OKRs are particularly powerful.
-They enable leadership and teams to clearly communicate and track progress towards the most important priorities.
+They enable leaders and teams to clearly communicate and track progress towards the most important priorities.
 This allows the organisation to rapidly pivot and course-correct in line with its overall purpose and strategy.

-In more normal times, organisations typically have a well defined strategy before undertaking an OKR implementation, as this makes things run much smoother.
+In more normal times, organisations typically have a well-defined strategy before undertaking an OKR implementation, as this makes things run much smoother.
 However, many organisations have had their strategy “turned on its head” in recent times.
 To quickly navigate a path forward, you can use the OKR framework to accelerate the implementation of your new strategy.
-After all, in this market environment the pace of an organisation’s response is paramount.
+After all, in this market environment, the pace of an organisation’s response is paramount.